phantomx999/Program-Design/HW/HW00/README.md

 into your repo, changes to the _.gitignore_ to ignore that file have no effect;
 it only applies to FUTURE checkins to the repository.

-Navigate back to the HW00 directory in your individual repository, confirming you are in the right place.

-    % cd ../..
-    % pwd

-If you are in the right place, using your favorite text editor, create a .gitignore file, e.g. `xemacs .gitignore &`, which will open xemacs in a new window.
+If you are still in the HW00 directory, using your favorite text editor, create a .gitignore file, e.g. `xemacs .gitignore &`, which will open xemacs in a new window.
 Edit the .gitignore file to remove your executable.